tanmatt/QuoteOfTheDay/README.md

 - Fri Aug 16 07:00:06 2024 | Never stop dreaming big - Nia
 - Sat Aug 17 07:00:07 2024 | To be positive is to be mistaken at the top of one's voice. - Ambrose Bierce
 - Sun Aug 18 07:00:07 2024 | Old men are dangerous: it doesn't matter to them what is going to happen to the world. - George Bernard Shaw
+- Mon Aug 19 07:00:07 2024 | Those who know how to think need no teachers. - Mahatma Gandhi